 The poor kid got so frustrated looking through tons of PECS cards in this huge binder we had to lug around he just started tossing them wherever he could.
 Using pictures to convey his message wasn’t the problem…he was fine with that.
 But he wanted a VOICE.
 Once we got software that could talk for him, he was happier.
 This didn’t surprise me.
 His favorite toys were often ones where you pushed something, and something happened as a result – music played, a voice talked, or lights went on.
 He eventually got what he needed, but we had to pay.
 It was a choice…but it was worth it to me to help him tell me what he wanted to say.

 Let Them Find Their Voice

 Next, I would encourage fellow parents to observe how their nonverbal children try to tell them what they need naturally.
 For example, my son tells me he’s hungry by taking me to the kitchen.
-If he wants something from the refrigerator, he will put my hand on the door handle.
+He will put my hand on the door handle if he wants something from the refrigerator.
 I’ll open it and he can choose what he wants.
 This is a perfectly fine way for him to communicate with me if his electronic talker is charging.
 He will let me know he has a headache by taking my hands and putting them on his head.
 He might take my hand and put it on his knee.
 Then I know that his knee hurts (he’s in remission from Juvenile Idiopathic Arthritis, but when the weather turns, he still feels it).
 Technology is great, but sometimes it isn’t available.
 Having another plan for communication gives you options.